fortify-presales/IWA/README.md

 ### SAST using Fortify SCA command line

-There is an example PowerShell script [fortify-sca.ps1](bin/fortify-sca.ps1) that you can use to execute static application security testing using [Fortify SCA](https://www.microfocus.com/en-us/products/static-code-analysis-sast/overview).
+There is an example PowerShell script [fortify-sca.ps1](bin/fortify-sca.ps1) that you can use to execute static application security testing via [Fortify SCA](https://www.microfocus.com/en-us/products/static-code-analysis-sast/overview).
 This script runs a "sourceanalyzer" translation and scan on the project's source code.
-It creates a Fortify Project Results file called `target\iwa.fpr` which you can open using `auditworkbench`.
-It also creates a PDF report called `iwa.pdf` in the root directory and optionally uploads the results to [Fortify Software Security Center](https://www.microfocus.com/en-us/products/software-security-assurance-sdlc/overview).
+It creates a Fortify Project Results file called `target\iwa.fpr` which you can open using the Fortify `auditworkbench` tool.
+It also creates a PDF report called `iwa.pdf` and optionally uploads the results to [Fortify Software Security Center](https://www.microfocus.com/en-us/products/software-security-assurance-sdlc/overview).

 ### SAST using Fortify SCA Maven plugin